 Try to be product-oriented and not service-oriented.
 Even a service company can standardise them into an efficient product.

 3. If you sell products, do you have control over your stock?

-To prepare your company for sale, it is best to keep a monthly inventory of your stock as up to date as possible and at market value.
+To prepare your business for sale, it is best to keep a monthly inventory of your stock as up to date as possible and at market value.
 If you have unaccounted stocks, you will have to regulate them if you do not want your company’s value to be reduced during the negotiation of the sale.
 Keep in mind that the buyer is not going to pay for unaccounted inventory.
 There will be tax contingencies, etc., so this would open up “hot” negotiation points in selling the company.